2019 FA Cup final: Background

 This was Manchester City's eleventh FA Cup Final and their first since losing 1–0 to Wigan Athletic in the 2013 final.
-City had won the FA Cup on four previous occasions, the most recent being the 2011 final when they beat Stoke City 1–0.
+City had won the FA Cup on five previous occasions, the most recent being the 2011 final when they beat Stoke City 1–0.
 Watford qualified for their first FA Cup Final since 1984 when they lost 2–0 to Everton.
 In the two meetings between the clubs during the 2018–19 Premier League, City won 2–1 at Vicarage Road in December 2018 and 3–1 at the City of Manchester Stadium.
 Watford had beaten Manchester City once in the previous seventeen meetings, including a losing streak of ten games going back to 2013.
 The league season ended with City as champions and Watford eleventh, forty-eight points behind.
 It was City's second cup final of the season: in February they had won the 2018–19 League Cup against Chelsea in a penalty shootout.
 This meant that City were aiming to become the first club in English football history to win the domestic treble which came into existence with the creation of the League Cup in the 1960–61 season.

 The referee for the match was Kevin Friend representing the Leicestershire and Rutland County Football Association.
 He was promoted to the Select Group in 2009 and had previously officiated over Wembley matches including the 2012 FA Community Shield and the 2013 Football League Cup Final.
 Friend's assistants were Constantine Hatzidakis (Kent County Football Association) and Matthew Wilkes (Birmingham County Football Association).
 The fourth official was Graham Scott (Berks & Bucks Football Association), and the reserve assistant referee was Edward Smart (Kent County Football Association).
-Andre Marriner (Birmingham County Football Association) was the video assistant referee who was assisted by Harry Lennard (Sussex County Football Association).
+Andre Marriner (Birmingham County Football Association) was the video assistant referee and was assisted by Harry Lennard (Sussex County Football Association).
 Both clubs received an allocation of approximately 28,000 tickets.
 For adults, these were priced £45, £70, £115 and £145, with concessions in place.
 14,000 tickets were distributed through the "football family", which included volunteers representing County FAs, FA-affiliated leagues, clubs and charities.
 Manchester City supporters were seated on the east side of the ground, and Watford's on the west.
 The match was broadcast live in the UK on BBC One and BT Sport.
-The traditional performance of the hymn, "Abide with Me" was performed by the Band of the Scots Guards and a mixed choir.
+The traditional performance of the hymn "Abide with Me" was by the Band of the Scots Guards and a mixed choir.
 Former players Luther Blissett (Watford) and Tony Book (Manchester City) brought out the trophy before the teams were introduced to Prince William, Duke of Cambridge.